jasoncortese/fast-inverse-square-root/PITCHME.md

 @snap[south span-85 text-05 text-black fragment]
 <div style="margin-top: -150px; text-align: left;">We found our magic number!</div>
-<div style="font-size: 12px;">(Note, we chose a value for σ = 0.0450465 which yields our magic number directly, while research has shown σ = 0.0450333 is more accurate.)</div>
+<div style="margin-top: -150px; text-align: left; font-size: 12px;">(Note, we chose a value for σ = 0.0450465 which yields our magic number directly, while research has shown σ = 0.0450333 is more accurate.)</div>
 @snapend